quasar098/pwcrack-builder/README.md

 ### expand_wordlist.py

-expand a wordlist to account for numbers being words and a few other things too
+expand a wordlist to account for numbers being words (50 -> fifty)